-Join us “off the eaten path” as we find and gather over a dozen wild edibles.
+Join us for three hours off the “eaten” path as we find and gather over a dozen wild edibles.
 We whip up a little tasting right on the trail.
 Take home the rest of your finds and/or get ready for some find dining when one of our award-winning restaurant partners prepares your catch of the day, with lunch, brunch or dinner, for free.
 Wild mushroom pizza, daylily tamales, sassafras root beer, wisteria ice cream… it all depends on what we find!

 - Experts lead all ages and abilities